papafe/papafe-blog/content/posts/source-generators-tips.md

 If you need only interfaces that it directly implements then check `symbol.Interface`

+## Random

+- Check if a class is defined as partial

 ## Debugging

 Before it was a pain in the ass, now it's easier to debug.